rikosintie/Discovery/docs/usage.md

 `winget install --id YS-L.csvlens`

 It's a little more of a challenge to on Windows to create the alias.
 You will need to use PowerShell as your terminal and update the profile text file.
 First, open a powershell terminal.
 I recommend installing the Windows Terminal so that you can have cmd.exe, PowerShell, and WSL terminals in one place.
-Then enter `notepad $PROFILE` to open the PowerShell profile.
+Then enter `notepad $PROFILE` to open the PowerShell profile for editing.
 Paste this into the bottom of the text file:

 ```powershell
 # Simplified function to run csvlens with specified arguments using @args